Our Path to a Cure

 Gene therapy uses genes as medicine.

-Every cell in our body carries a set of instructions - our DNA - which tells the body how to grow, develop, and function.
+Every cell in our body carries a set of instructions (our DNA) which tells the body how to grow, develop and function.
 These instructions are organised into thousands of individual genes, each responsible for producing a specific protein that the body needs.

-Loss-of-Function and Gene Augmentation
+Loss-of-Function and Gene Upregulation

-How Genes Are Delivered to the Brain
+How the Therapy Is Delivered to the Brain

 To do this, researchers use specially engineered viral vectors.
 Viruses naturally evolved to deliver genetic material into cells.
 Scientists can remove the parts of the virus that cause disease and repurpose it as a safe delivery vehicle.

 One of the most widely used and well-studied vectors is derived from Adeno-Associated Virus (AAV).
-AAV does not cause disease in humans and has been used safely in many clinical trials and approved therapies.
+AAV does not cause disease in humans and has been used safely in many clinical trials and approved gene therapies.

-For neurological conditions, a specific type called AAV9 is especially promising because it can cross the blood–brain barrier and reach cells throughout the brain and central nervous system.
+For neurological conditions, a specific type called AAV9 is especially promising because it can cross the blood brain barrier and reach cells throughout the brain and central nervous system.

 What This Means for SCN2A

-The intended outcomes of this approach include:
+The intended outcomes of this strategy include:

-• Restoring critical brain signalling pathways that underpin learning, movement, and communication
+Restoring critical brain signalling pathways that underpin learning, movement, and communication

-• Re-enabling developmental processes disrupted early in life
+Supporting developmental processes impacted early in life

 The goal is to intervene early enough to change the course of the condition, rather than only managing symptoms.